bahrmichael/point-in-time-scheduler/docs/concepts/authorization/README.md

 Control keys are required for all other operations, such as `Create Application`, `List Application`, and `Deactivate Data Key`.

+**Warning**: Authorization keys take about 60 seconds to fully initialize.
+If you get a `403` error, please wait for 30 seconds and then try again.

 ## Data Key

 You can generate a data key by going to an application, click on "API Keys" and then "Generate new API key".